nitinjmv/my-notes/fundamentals/basics.md

 ### Security

-**Injection** SQL Injection - when query is altered by user's input. user PrepareStatement to avoid the risk.
+**Injection** SQL Injection - when query is altered by user's input such as login is directly making query to check valid user.
+Prevention:
+- PrepareStatement - first define all the SQL code then pass in each parameter to query later.
+- Stored procedures - requires developers to build sql statements that are parameterized.
+- Sanitize user's input & Escape the input.

 **Broken Authentication** User's Session at risk.
 Don't keep the session alive for long time.